William P. Mabson: Biography

 Mabson was educated at Lincoln University in Pennsylvania.
 After the Civil war he moved to Freedom Hill, North Carolina.
 He and two others are credited with incorporating the town, now known as Princeville.
 He worked as a school teacher in 1867, a career he followed into the 1880s.
 He was a Methodist and also had worked as a Methodist minister.

 Mabson was first elected to the North Carolina House of Representatives in 1872 representing Edgecombe County, North Carolina but in 1873 the legislature expelled him for not being an eligible resident of the county.
 He later was elected to the North Carolina Senate in 1874 and was one of five African Americans who served in the senate during the 1876–1877 session.
 He was also a delegate to North Carolina's 1875 constitutional convention.
-In 1880 he lost the election to Benjamin Hart, ending his political career.
+In 1880 he lost the election to Benjamin Hart, and his political career ended.

 In 1889, he moved his family to Austin, Texas, and he remained active in politics.
 He was the owner and editor of the Austin Searchlight weekly Black political newspaper, which ceased production shortly after his death.
 Only a few issues of the Austin Searchlight exist in archives, and little is known about this former newspaper.
-Mabson died on December 20, 1916 in Austin, Texas.
+Mabson died on December 20, 1916, in Austin, Texas.